-Tijuana has excellent medical facilities that compare favorably with the good ones in the US and Canada.
-We have partnered with scores of luxurious hospitals and clinics with great amenities, sometimes better than you would find in your home country.
+Tijuana boasts excellent hospitals and clinics that compare favorably with the best in the US and Canada.
+We have partnered with scores of hospitals and clinics that offer high patient safety standards and internationally recognized patient services.

 Additionally, doctors here are well trained and highly experienced.
-Many of them have completed all or part of their training in western countries including the U.S. As they see many patients from these countries, they are well-versed in dealing with them and they speak English, as well.
+Many of them have completed all or part of their training in Western countries including the U.S., Canada or the EU.
+As they see many patients from these countries, they are well-versed in dealing with them and are fluent in English as well.

-In Mexico, medical studies start straight after school unlike in the U.S, where medical education starts only after graduation.
-However, studies can last up to eight years and subsequently, the student has to do one year of training in a rural area or government-supported network that serves the underprivileged.
+In Mexico, medical studies start straight after school unlike in the U.S, where medical education begins only after graduation.
+However, studies can last up to eight years and subsequently, the student must complete one year of training in a rural area or government-supported network that serves the underprivileged.
 After that, the doctor can then study further for a specialty or opt for general practice.

 For plastic surgery, specialized training is compulsory.
 If the surgeon is a member of reputed boards in America or International Boards, then you can be sure that they have the required training and certifications.